-One thing to look for is the traditional Hmong houses which still preserved in good condition, the house is considered a very important part in Hmong life.
+One thing to look for is the traditional Hmong houses which are still preserved in good condition, the house is considered a very important part of Hmong life.
 On your trekking way, we can’t fail to mention the beautiful sight of terraced paddy fields running immensely to the horizon.

 Cat Cat village is definitely a delightful and special feature of Sapa.

 Located about 8 kilometers from Sapa Town, Ta Van Village

 is a wonderful alternative for a trekking trip to a hill tribe village in Sapa.
 The village belongs to Ta Van commune, is home to almost 150 households with approximately 1000 residents mainly from Hmong, Zay, Red Zao ethnic minorities.